TaggrNetwork/Taggr/WHITEPAPER.md

 Every user can invite new users to $name by creating invites charged with cycles.
 The profile of every invited user shows their "host", s.t. users can be held accountable for their invites.

-## Immutability

-$name's content is immutable.
-Edited posts preserve the entire edit history.
-The only exception is the post deletion by stalwarts described above.

 ## Autonomy

 $name is designed with decentralization in mind which means **full autonomy**.